pckessel/MPAInjectHashWebpackPlugin/README.md

-# MPA Injection Webpack Plugin
+# MPA Inject Hash Webpack Plugin
-This Plugin was written in order to be able to inject the name of newly generated webpack assest into specific places within an index.aspx page, though it can be configured to inject them into any kind of file read from the file system.
+This Plugin was written in order to be able to inject the name and hash of newly generated webpack assest into specific places within an index.aspx page, though it can be configured to inject them into any kind of file read from the file system.

 There seems to have been other dealing with this issue yet I found no obvious open source solutions.
 I gained a few clues from [this github post](https://github.com/webpack/webpack/issues/86#issuecomment-135526500)